MarekSuchanek/labelord_tests/README.rst

   * ``-k`` - keyword expression for filtering tests
   * ``tests/test_file.py::test_func`` - give exact file as an arguments (or fully qualified test name)

+* Methods ``inject_session`` and ``reload_config`` of ``LabelordWeb`` are used by tests to provide special session for testing the communication with GitHub just as in previous task via click context.
+If ``inject_session`` is not called, create own new session.
+In the new click subcommand ``run_server`` pass the session from context (as in other subcommands) to the web app.

+* You should be able to use the CLI application.
+Your web application should not cause an error (exit with exit code > 0 and error message) unless is being used and badly configured.

 Frequent errors
 ----------------